LodestarFinance/lodestar-components/README.md

-## Lodestar-Components
+## Compound-Components

-Lodestar Components repo is a collection of styles, javascript, and elm components that are used across all of Lodestar's frontend properties.
+Compound Components repo is a collection of styles, javascript, and elm components that are used across all of Compound's frontend properties.

-The Lodestar team forked this repository from Compound, and we are open-sourcing all our code additions as a result.

 ## Sample App